- AJ Products UK

 How to calculate storage capacity of a warehouse

-But here’s the catch, “usable height” depends on your storage system.
-If your shelves only go halfway up the wall, you’re leaving valuable space unused.
+But here’s the catch: if your shelves only go halfway up the wall, you’re leaving valuable space unused.

 So yes, you can calculate capacity, but improving it is where the real gains sit.